aqp-mc2-chalmers/chalmers-qubit/docs/quantum_gates.md

 \end{equation}

 Hence we see that when $\theta=\pi/2$ which corresponds to $t=1/\omega_d\arcsin(\pi\omega_d/g_0)-\phi$ the ISWAP-gate is realized.
+-->

 #### Example
-To perform a CZ-gate between two qubits we do
+To following example shows the execution of a CZ-gate.
 ```py
 # Define a circuit and run the simulation
 num_qubits = 2